jamcha-aa/xkb/README.md

 ### Attention

-When you use my [init](https://github.com/jamcha-aa/init)'s skk setting, comment out Muhenkan to Ctrl.
-Otherwise, it conflicts with skk-stickey-key.
+When you use my [init](https://github.com/jamcha-aa/init)'s skk setting, edit .xkb/symbols/myswap as below:

+- enable CapsLock to Muhenkan
+- Or disable Muhenkan to Ctrl

+Otherwise, a Ctrl key modification conflicts with skk-stickey-key.

 ## Reference
 http://qiita.com/tetsutan/items/bfa5768c3d618ca35d4a